-At the time of writing this post, the average CTR across the whole of Google’s search results is 3.17%.
+At the time of writing this post, the average CTR across the whole of Google’s search results was 3.17%.
 That is low, very low.

 First, check your ad(s).
 Is the title intriguing?
 Does the image/video stop the scroll?
 Does it make people want to click the link?
 Does the description also want to make people click?
 Is it providing enough information?
 The right information?
 Are people scrolling past it and ignoring it?

-Second, are you targeting the correct keyword(s) or appearing on the best websites.
-If you’ve ad about generating marketing reports.
-But the ads is appearing in results for financial reporting.
+Second, are you targeting the correct keyword(s) or appearing on the best websites?
+If you’ve had about generating marketing reports.
+But the ads are appearing in results for financial reporting.
 Then you will need to review the ad campaign and make sure your keyword strategy is right.

 If all else fails, you may need to go back to the drawing board and review what audience you are trying to reach.

 Tracking conversion on your website can be difficult to set up, but it is well worth the effort.

 First, you need to decide what the single goal of the ad campaign is to be.
 Do you want to track purchases on an eCommerce store?
 Do you want to track sign-ups on your website?
 Do you want to see if someone downloaded your free report?

 Once this has been configured for your ad campaign, you can easily monitor this using Elementary Analytics.
 This Google Ads metric is a great way to instantly see if your ad campaign is working.

 If you’re an eCommerce store selling t-shirts (one of the many businesses I’ve dabbled in over the years).
 Your conversion could be a purchase, if the number is zero then you’re spending money with nothing coming back in return.